WenCongWu/DCANet/README.md

-### EDCNet-PyTorch
+### DCANet-PyTorch

-This is a PyTorch implementation for EDCNet image denoising.
+This is a PyTorch implementation for DCANet image denoising.

 ### 1. Dependences
 * [PyTorch](http://pytorch.org/)